cravxx/aimgames/README.md

 ## Myoot Features:
 - If you open a thread that contains an audio clip set to auto-play, it will mute it and display an alert box of it's URL

+## Alive Features:
+- Fully written in jQuery
+- An overlay that pretends to accomplish something but really doesn't
+- A "scrolling" notification system.
+This will come in handy once I implement it right...